cuga-rajal/opensim_apple_arm64/README.md

 	LDIR = /full/path/to/bullet3-2.86.1/bullet-build/install/lib
 	IDIR = /full/path/to/bullet3-2.86.1/bullet-build/install/include/bullet

-If you want to build a universal binary, also replace any occurrence of "-arch arm64" with "-arch arm64 -arch x86_64".
+To build a universal binary, also replace any occurrence of "-arch arm64" with "-arch arm64 -arch x86_64".

 Then build and install:

 	make
-	cp -f libBulletSim.dylib /path/to/opensim/bin/lib64/libBulletSim-arm64.dylib
+	cp -f libBulletSim.dylib /path/to/opensim/bin/lib64/libBulletSim-[version]-[date]-universal.dylib

-Please note this will work on your system but it will need to be code signed before it will work on other macOS systems.

 -------------

+This is a work in progess.
 Please notify me of any bugs or feature requests.

 Cuga Rajal (Second Life and Opensim)